-The Copernicus App Lab will establish a proof-of-concept for providing the data from the Copernicus land monitoring service, the Copernicus marine environment monitoring service, and the Copernicus atmosphere monitoring service in a linked open format (LOD).
+The Copernicus App Lab will establish a proof-of-concept for providing the data from the Copernicus land monitoring service, the Copernicus marine environment monitoring service, and the Copernicus atmosphere monitoring service in a linked open data (LOD).
 This endeavour is meant to promote the incorporation of Copernicus data in mobile applications and the use of proper tools in the potential future linkage efforts of the Copernicus Services or developers themselves.

 The concept is based on the dissemination of data products in a loosely coupled manner based on a framework that facilitates distributed data access and processing.
 For this purpose, a remote data access protocol will be tailored to the purposes of Copernicus data and made available in an open-source format.
 It will then be possible to host multi-thematic (gridded), cloud-connected data products related to the Earth sciences in a distributed fashion either on-premises or in the cloud.
 This will ensure that the distributed, complex nature of data (systems) will be hidden from end users, enabling them to request and consume data using the same unified APIs.